Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma

-If the solution is localized in a region of sufficiently strong flow shear, the stabilizing contribution from $-\int |u'|^2$ can be counteracted by $\int -k\Gamma |u|^2/\mathrm{H}$ Note that eqs. \eqref{eq: emhd-quad}-\eqref{eq: emhd-ccoef} assume the boundary conditions $u(1)=u(r_2/r_1)=0$.
+If, however, the solution is localized in a region of sufficiently strong flow shear, the stabilizing contribution from $-\int |u'|^2$ can be counteracted by $\int -k\Gamma |u|^2/\mathrm{H}$.
+Also, note that eqs. \eqref{eq: emhd-quad}-\eqref{eq: emhd-ccoef} assume the boundary conditions $u(1)=u(r_2/r_1)=0$.
 Different choices of boundary condition will yield different stability criteria.
-Equation \eqref{eq: emhd-quad} also defines a variational problem for $\omega$.
-Namely, $\omega$ is considered as a functional of $u$ given fixed $m,k,\Omega,\mathrm{H}$ and $\mathrm{H}_\phi$, then the vanishing of the first variation of $\omega$ is equivalent to $u$ being a solution of equation \eqref{eq: u-normalized}.
-The discriminant, $\Delta \equiv \mathcal{B}^2-4\mathcal{A}\mathcal{C}$ can also be viewed as a functional of $u$.
-The minimizer, $v$, of $\Delta$ subject to the constraint that $v$ solves the original ODE, if it exists, should correspond to the most unstable eigenfunction of the problem when $\Delta < 0$.
-If the minimum value of $\Delta$ is positive, then the system is stable.